trimstray/nginx-admins-handbook/README.md

   > Another good idea is to move common server settings into a separate file, i.e. `common/example.com.conf` and then include it in separate `server` blocks.

   > If you want to set up different SSL configurations for the same IP address then it will fail.
 It's important because SSL configuration is presented for default server - if none of the listen directives have the `default_server` parameter then the first server in your configuration will be default server.
 So you should use only one SSL setup with several names on the same IP address.
 It's also to prevent mistakes and configuration mismatch.

+  > For me, this rule making it easier to debug and maintain.

   From NGINX documentation: